GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Kappai.md

-## KAPPAOI
+## KAPPAI
 A reptilian race which resembles anthropomorphic terrapins.
 They can be found in a few remote regions.
 The singular is either kappa or kappai, depending on where you're from.
-Kappaoi characters get the following features;
+Kappoi characters get the following features;

-**Creature Type**: Kappaoi are humanoids.
+**Creature Type**: Kappoi are humanoids.

 **Size**: Kappaoi stand between 4'-4'11" tall.
 They can weigh between 130-175 pounds.
 They are medium creatures.